DimedS/kedro-ibis-bigquery/README.md

 ### Implementation Steps

-1. I opened my Python code IDE and created a new Kedro project, along with installing the required packages:
+1. I opened my Python code IDE and created a new python Kedro Data Science project, along with installing the required packages:
 ```
 pip install kedro ibis-framework[bigquery]
 kedro new
 ```
-I named my project `kedro-ibis-bigquery`, answered all the other questions with the default options, and received a `kedro-ibis-bigquery` folder containing an empty Kedro project.
+I named my project `kedro-ibis-bigquery`, answered all the other questions with the default options, and received a `kedro-ibis-bigquery` folder containing an empty [default Kedro project](https://docs.kedro.org/en/stable/get_started/kedro_concepts.html#kedro-project-directory-structure).
+This folder includes template folders and files for project configuration, data, source code, project metadata in `pyproject.toml`, and a description in `README.md`.
+Additionally, when creating a new project, there were options to add default linting, docs, and testing tools, which help maintain the project according to best Software Development practices.

 2. I created a new empty Kedro pipeline using the following command:
 ```
 kedro pipeline create data_processing
 ```
+A [Kedro pipeline](https://docs.kedro.org/en/stable/get_started/kedro_concepts.html#pipeline) is a sequence of nodes (Python functions) that are executed as part of the pipeline.
+In my DS and ML projects, I typically create several pipelines such as `data_processing`, `model_training`, and `model_evaluation`.
+In Kedro, pipelines and nodes are stored in the `src/kedro_ibis_bigquery/pipelines/pipeline_name/` folders.

 3. Then I navigated to folder `kedro-ibis-bigquery` and edited a few files:
 #### `conf/base/catalog.yml`
 This is the Kedro Data Catalog where I need to set all my Dataset descriptions.
 I'm describing two BigQuery tables with the type `ibis.TableDataset` and connection backend specification.
 The `project_id: aesthetic-site-421415` is the name of my personal Google Cloud Project (where query execution will be performed), and `dataset_id` is the database and schema name.